 The village came into existence with the building of the Eastern Railway line, connecting Delgoa Bay to Pretoria.

 The station, which doesn't exist anymore, was the place where a cog wheel engine had to be added to the trains to get it safely up the steep incline to the tunnel and up to Waterval Boven.
 The tunnel I am referring to is the NZASM (Nederlandsche Zuid-Afrikaansche Spoorweg-Maatschappij) tunnel, it was build near the top station.
 There are some interesting facts about the tunnel, I will not repeat them here, but refer the reader to the 'Artefacts' website.
 And note it has been declared a national monument.The rail carried a rack between the rails which fitted the cog wheel of the engine for positive contact with the rails.
-The picture shows a piece of such a rail, it used to be on display at the entrance to the tunnel but has been moved out and it looks like the scrap collectors had their share of it.
+The picture on the right shows a piece of such a rail, it used to be on display at the entrance to the tunnel but has been moved out and it looks like the scrap collectors had their share of it.
+Also the picture above from Ref 3 shows the rack rail in between the tracks.
+The picture looks like it was taken during the Boer war because the figures standing at the tunnel look like soldiers and above the tunnel one can see an intact block house.
+And the picture on the left is from Ref 4 showing the start of the rack from the bottom.

 The tunnel was later by-passed and a new track laid, that was 1908.
 The new rail crosses the Elands river above the tunnel just outside Waterval Boven and makes its way down the mountain with lots of curves and two tunnels to eliminate the steep slopes of the old line, thus eliminating the use of the cog wheel engines.
 Instead of a climb of 208m over 7.5km it is now 14km for the same climb.
 The routing of the new rail certainly looks amazing, an impressive feat of design, engineering and construction.

 Interesting to follow the rail bed of the original line.
-I have pieced the old track together from ground observation and from Google Earth.
+I have pieced the old track together from ground observation and from Google Earth, see the map.
 On its way down is another national monument, the Five Arches bridge, it is a bridge over the Dwaalheuvel Spruit, see picture.

 The NZASM tunnel was later, in the 1920th, converted to a road tunnel and the old rail bed used as a road.
 It fell into disuse again in 1936 when the road over the mountain, the Elands Pass, was opened.
 A new road tunnel was dug in the 1970th running parallel to the NZASM tunnel and a new road constructed through the Elands Valley.